Combined methods for solving time-varying semilinear differential-algebraic equations with the use of spectral projectors and applications: Preliminaries

-satisfies the condition (cf. \cite{Rut-Vlas2001,Vlasenko1})
+satisfies the condition (cf. \cite{Vlasenko1,Vlasenko2000})

 (hence, for any fixed $t$ the resolvent is bounded in a neighborhood of infinity).
-The condition \eqref{index1} means that either the point $\mu=0$ is a simple pole of the resolvent $(A(t)+\mu B(t))^{-1}$ of the pencil $A(t)+\mu B(t)$ (this is equivalent to the fact that $\lambda= \infty$ is a removable singularity of the resolvent $R(\lambda,t)$), or $\mu = 0$ is a regular point of the pencil ${A(t)+\mu B(t)}$ (i.e., the operator $A(t)$ is nondegenerate).
-If $\mu =0$ is a regular point of the pencil $A(t)+\mu B(t)$ for each $t$, then $\lambda A(t)+B(t)$ is a \emph{regular pencil of index~0}.\, If $A(t)$ is degenerate for all $t$ and the condition \eqref{index1} is satisfied (i.e., $\mu =0$ is a simple pole of the resolvent $(A(t)+\mu B(t))^{-1}$ for each $t$), then $\lambda A(t)+B(t)$ is a \emph{regular pencil of index~1}.
+The condition \eqref{index1} means that either the point $\mu=0$ is a simple pole of the resolvent $(A(t)+\mu B(t))^{-1}$ of the pencil $A(t)+\mu B(t)$ (this is equivalent to the fact that $\lambda= \infty$ is a removable singularity of $R(\lambda,t)$), or $\mu = 0$ is a regular point of the pencil ${A(t)+\mu B(t)}$ (i.e., the operator $A(t)$ is nondegenerate).

+If $\mu =0$ is a regular point of the pencil $A(t)+\mu B(t)$ for each $t$, then $\lambda A(t)+B(t)$ is a \emph{regular pencil of index~0}.\, If $\mu =0$ is a simple pole of the resolvent $(A(t)+\mu B(t))^{-1}$ for each $t$, i.e., $A(t)$ is degenerate for all $t$ and the condition \eqref{index1} is satisfied, then $\lambda A(t)+B(t)$ is a \emph{regular pencil of index~1}.
 In the general case, the definition for the index of a regular pencil is given below.

 In \cite[Section 6.2]{Vlasenko1}, for the regular pencil $\lambda A+B$ of time-invariant square matrices $A$ and $B$, the maximum length of the chain of root vectors of the pencil $A+\mu B$ at the point $\mu=0$ is referred to as the \emph{index} of the pencil $\lambda A+B$.
-This definition can be naturally associated with the following generalization (cf. \cite[Section 3.3.1]{Vlasenko1}) of the condition \eqref{index1}: Assume that the pencil $\lambda A(t)+B(t)$ is regular (for each $t\ge t_+$) and there exist functions $C_1,\, C_2\colon [t_+,\infty)\to (0,\infty)$ such that for each $t\in[t_+,\infty)$,
+This definition can be naturally associated with the following generalization (cf. \cite[Section 3.3.1]{Vlasenko1}, \cite{Vlasenko2000}) of the condition \eqref{index1}: Assume that the pencil $\lambda A(t)+B(t)$ is regular (for each $t\ge t_+$) and there exist functions $C_1,\, C_2\colon [t_+,\infty)\to (0,\infty)$ such that for each $t\in[t_+,\infty)$,